Ali-TM-original/Basic-Economy-bot-discord.py/README.md

 If someone does not understand any part of the code :) feel free to contact me at my discord

 NOTE:
     Some things have been over complicated here such as for connecting to the database i used separate lines of codes instad of a single class or a function :)
+    If someone sees this and want me to carry on with this weird project lemme now XD

 discord= Ali™#4294